 To configure the Local Area Network (LAN), navigate to the Ethernet menu item under the Configuration section.
-Expanding the Ethernet menu on the left allows you to select the appropriate Ethernet interface for configuration: ETH0 for the first Ethernet interface and ETH1 for the second Ethernet interface.
+Expanding the Ethernet menu on the left allows you to select the appropriate Ethernet interface for configuration: ETH0 for the first Ethernet interface, ETH1 for the second Ethernet interface, and ETH2 for the third Ethernet interface (if the router has a 3-port Ethernet SWITCH or RS232-RS485-ETH interface).